 Delivering on its ambitious renewables targets is critical for India’s clean transition

-India’s share of wind and solar power doubled from 4% in 2016 to 8% in 2021, but this could only meet 27% of its electricity demand growth (+295 TWh) during this period.
+India’s share of wind and solar power reached a record high of 9% in 2022, but this could only meet a quarter of its electricity demand growth (+124 TWh) during this period.
 However, its ambitious 450 GW renewable capacity target can ensure that all its additional demand growth by 2030 comes from clean power.

-As per the IEA, to limit global temperature rises to 1.5C, India should phase out sub-critical coal plants by 2030, fully decarbonise electricity by 2040 and become net-zero by 2050.
-India recently committed to reach Net Zero by 2070 and 50% installed renewable energy capacity by 2030.
+Per the IEA Net Zero Emissions scenario, to limit global temperature rises to 1.5C, India should phase out sub-critical coal plants by 2030, fully decarbonise electricity by 2040 and become net-zero by 2050.
+India has committed to reach Net Zero by 2070 and 50% installed renewable energy capacity by 2030.